cschutijser/tpp/transport-network.md

 ## Header format

-The header for our transport/network layer looks like below.
+The header for our transport/network layer is defined below.

 | Header field name | Number of bits | First bit in packet | Last bit in packet | Purpose/notes |
 | --- | --- | --- | --- | --- |